dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 * Composes the message to Send to Slack.
 This part of the code does a few gymnastics to build up the a message that is almost identical in format to the existing Intercom Slack integration messages.
 * Sends the message to Slack.

-*Note* For simplicity this code does only handles replies, but it can easily be changed to also support internal notes, which we did in our internal version.
+*Note* For simplicity this code only handles replies, but it can easily be changed to also support internal notes, which we did in our internal version.
 I'll leave that as a challenge for you.

 Save the task.
 With everything wired up, send another test message as you did earlier.
 You should see a notification in Slack similar to the following: